garretcq/garretcq/README.md

 Hey, I'm Garret.

-INTERESTS: economics, psychology, statistics, strategy, decentralized finance, impact investing
+I spend my free time thinking about economics, psychology, statistics, strategy, finance, impact investing.

-EXPERIENCE: worked with social ventures, launched university impact investing association, studying economics, currently learning data science in my free time

-CONTACT ME: linkedin, twitter
+You can find me on LinkedIn, Twitter, or on Substack.

 Thanks for being here,